-Adapting to Covid-19 in the Court Reporting World
+Adapting to Covid in Court Reporting World

 Every industry is being forced to adapt to the coronavirus pandemic.
 We are seeing restaurants and grocery stores evolve their curb-side pick-up and delivery services, and any non-essential businesses that can work from home are doing so.

 Attorneys and court reporters are considered essential workers by the Department of Homeland Security who has declared “workers supporting the operations of the judicial system” as essential workers.
 Even so, attorneys and court reporters are encouraged to set an example and work remotely as often as possible, abiding by social distancing regulations.

 With remote depositions as the new norm, it is important to make sure you prepare ahead of time.
 Listed below are a few tips on preparing for a remote deposition.

 - Ensure that remote deposition software providers offer a secure platform – Which Huseby does!